CodingBee-my/javascript-projects/README.md

 - Learn how to generate random number
 - Learn how to manipulate CSS with JavaScript

+## Todo List
+- Learn how to work with array
+- Learn how to work with object

 ## Date
-- Use external library such as Moment.js
+- Learn how to use external library such as Moment.js
-- Perform manipulation on dates
+- Perform manipulation on dates using Moment.js API

 ## Number Facts
 - Learn how REST API works